 Prior to coming to Turin in 1578, the Shroud of Turin was displayed as the burial cloth of Jesus in the French town of Lirey in about 1355 or 1356.
-Historical investigation by Ian Wilson [“The Blood and the Shroud” (1998) and “The Shroud” (2010)] and others indicate that prior to the mid-1350s, what we now call the Shroud of Turin is almost certainly one and the same as a precious piece of cloth that was in Constantinople until 1204, which was apparently called the Mandylion.
+Based on his historical investigation, Ian Wilson [“The Blood and the Shroud” (1998) and “The Shroud” (2010)] and others believe that prior to the mid-1350s, what we now call the Shroud of Turin was probably one and the same as a precious piece of cloth that was in Constantinople until 1204, which was apparently called the Mandylion.
 There is good evidence that this cloth came to Constantinople from Edessa, Turkey, in 944 AD.
 In Edessa, it was called the Image of Edessa.
 The historian Eusebius on pages 65 to 70 of his book "The history of the Church" written about 325 AD records the traditions that the true burial cloth of Jesus was brought from Jerusalem to Edessa by a disciple named Thaddaeus (Matthew 10:3, Mark 3:18) to cure the king of Edessa named Abgar, which probably occurred in the first century.
 So historical investigation indicates that the Shroud of Turin could very well be the authentic burial cloth of Jesus.

 1. Rigor mortis in feet shows that the victim was on the cross for a significant amount of time after he had died.